Many Christians would agree that the most famous or popular verse of the Bible is John 3:16: “For God so loved the world, that he gave his only...

 C. Elmon Meade

 C. Elmon Meade is an award-winning Sci-Fi, Christian Thriller, and Dystopian Fiction author (Feed My Reads 2022 Sci-Fi Novel of the Year for The Demagogue Wars).
 With 15 years of combined military experience - eight in the U.S. Army and seven in the USAF and the South Carolina Air National Guard - C. Elmon Meade served in Korea, Saudi Arabia, and Kuwait.
 He currently works in finance as a Lean Six Sigma Master Black Belt certified process engineer.
 He holds a BA in geography with a cognate in criminal justice from the University of South Carolina.
 Born in North Carolina, he is a member of the Coharie Tribe with ancestors of Cherokee, Tuscarora, Lumbee, and Powhatan descent.
-He currently lives in Jacksonville, Florida and enjoys genealogy and visiting Florida beaches.
-He is also a member of Christ's Church in Jacksonville.
+He currently lives in Thomasville, North Carolina and enjoys reading, genealogy, and watching documentaries and live sports.
+He is also a member of Life Community Church in Jamestown, North Carolina.

 Books